brhnaydeniz/Computer-Networks-Course-Notes/Lesson 1- Computer Networks.md

 - **Wide Area Network (WAN):** Connects devices located in different geographical locations.
 The internet is the largest WAN example.
 - **Metropolitan Area Network (MAN):** Covers larger areas such as a city or large town.
 - **Personal Area Network (PAN):** Allows data transfer between personal devices, such as the Bluetooth connection between a computer and a smartphone.
+- **Campus Area Network (CAN):** Connects multiple buildings and locations within a university campus or large corporate campus.

 ![Network Types](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRxu-Rmqp1E7m5lbfO_G3f9NnLBg9drkeqT-smhBA5vOI2doDXIbg8ZBp31&s=10)